bscotch/stitch/README.md

 ### Texture Page Management <a id="texture-pages"></a>

 Texture page assignment of sprites via the GMS2 IDE is a fully manual process.
-The PDK allows you to map resource groups (the folders in the GMS2 IDE) to Texture Pages, so that all sprites within a specified group (recursing through subgroups) will be assigned to the same Texture Page.
+Stitch allows you to map resource groups (the folders in the GMS2 IDE) to Texture Pages, so that all sprites within a specified group (recursing through subgroups) will be assigned to the same Texture Page.
 Groups with higher specificity take precedence.

 For example, you might map the group `sprites/mainMenu/` to the texture page `mainMenuTexturePage`, so that *every* sprite inside the `sprites/mainMenu/` folder (recursive) will be put into the same texture page.
 You might then map the group `sprites/mainMenu/subMenu` to a different page `subMenuTexturePage`.
 In this case, all sprites within `sprites/mainMenu/` are first mapped to `mainMenuTexturePage`, and then all sprites within `sprites/mainMenu/subMenu` are remapped to `subMenuTexturePage` (since that group has one additional subfolder and is therefore more specific).

 Texture Page assignments are stored in the [config file](#config-file) and can be modified via the CLI or by directly editing the configuration file.

-**WARNING**: If there is a Texture Page assignment conflict between the PDK config file and what you do manually via the GMS2 IDE, the config file will win and the changes you made via the IDE will get overwritten the next time you run a `gms2` CLI command.
+**WARNING**: If there is a Texture Page assignment conflict between Stitch config file and what you do manually via the GMS2 IDE, the config file will win and the changes you made via the IDE will get overwritten the next time you run a `gms2` CLI command.

 ### Audio Group Management <a id="audio-groups"></a>

-Audio Groups suffer the same manual problems as Texture Pages, and the Pipeline SDK solves this in the same way.
+Audio Groups suffer the same manual problems as Texture Pages, and Stitch solves this in the same way.

 ## Game Project File Structure & Content <a id="gms2-file-structure"></a>